A robust approach for ROC curves with covariates: Preliminaries

 { } In this section, we recall the approach considered to model the induced ROC curve when covariates are measured.
 For that purpose, denote as $Y_D$ and $\bX_{D}$ the biomarker and the covariates measured in the diseased population and as $Y_H$ and $\bX_{H}$ the corresponding ones in the healthy individuals.
 For the sake of simplicity, we will assume that the covariates of interest are the same in both populations.

 A general way to include covariates is through a general location--scale regression model which, for simplicity of presentation, we assume homoscedastic, that is,

 where, for $j=D,H$, $\mu_{0,j}$ is the true regression function and $\sigma_{0, j}$ corresponds to the model dispersion, respectively.
 It is also assumed that the errors $\epsilon_j \sim G_{j}$ are independent of $\bX_j$, for $j=D,H$ and have scale $1$ to properly identify $\sigma_{0,j}$.
-Furthermore, to identify the regression function avoiding moment conditions, we will assume that $G_j$ has a symmetric distribution.
+Furthermore, to identify the regression function in the classical framework it is assumed that $\esp \epsilon_j=0$, for $j=D,H$.
+Instead, in the robust setting it is usual to avoid the existence of moments.
+For that reason, to ensure consistency of the robust estimators to the target regression function $\mu_{0,j}$, it is standard to assume that $G_j$ has a symmetric distribution.
+Otherwise, Fisher--consistency of the related regression functionals should be required.
 Denote as ${\cal S}$ the common support of $\bX_{D}$ and $\bX_{H}$.
 It is worth noticing that since the errors and the covariates are independent, for a given $\bx \in \itS$, we have that

 Analogously, we get that the conditional distribution in the healthy distribution satisfies

 As a consequence, the quantiles of the conditional distributions are related to those of the errors through $F_{j}^{-1}(p|\bx)= \sigma_{0,j}\, G_{j}^{-1}(p) +\mu_{0,j}(\bx)$, for $ j=D,H $, where $G_{j}^{-1}(\cdot)$ denotes the quantile function of the errors $\epsilon_j$.
 Thus, the conditional ROC curve given $\bx \in \itS$ defined in \eqref{eq:ROCx} can be computed as